xAlice2/project-2/README.md

 ![tables erd](https://user-images.githubusercontent.com/86327883/193395538-d357cd1e-35bf-42cd-95ef-50d995c4ec06.png)

 ## Planning
-I'm not a very visual person, I require being able to visually see things together in order to implement the code for it.
-Everytime I hit a backend roadblock, I came back to chip away at this mountain.
+I need to see things put together in order to implement the code for it.
+As you can see, I picked out a color theme and then ended up not using it because they wounded up looking too dark or indiscernable.

+Everytime I hit a backend roadblock, I switched gears to work on front end which in itself had a learning curve.
 You can see the wireframe evolve (in figma) as I try to visualize things I'm looking to do while I was coding the front end.
-In this phase, I learnt how
+In the beginning, I relied heavily on style.css, later I refactored my code as I picked up more bootstrap.

 ### Idea
 * To get away from the idea of 'work' by removing as many instances of words relating to it as possible